petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

 * Manage all counter subscriptions for the `ChartingActor`; and
 * Tell the `ChartingActor` how to render each of the individual counter metrics (which colors and plot types to use for each `Series` that corresponds with a `PeformanceCounter`.)

-Sound complicated?
-Then prepare to be surprised when you see how small the code footprint is!
+Sounds complicated, right?
+Well, you'll be surprised when you see how small the code footprint is!

 Create a new file in the `/Actors` folder called `PerformanceCounterCoordinatorActor.cs` and type the following: